We are unfortunately currently at max capacity for volunteers. New applications will not be considered at this time.

 We are now offering in-person volunteering, but continuation will depend on the local incidence of COVID-19.

 The Florida Program for Shark Research (FPSR) internship opportunities vary year to year depending on the status of current projects.
-Interested applicants are strongly encouraged to contact FPSR for information on current openings.
-Generally, internships at the FPSR are unpaid as these opportunities are provided to enhance students’ education in the field of shark biology.
-Applicants are asked to work a regular schedule and dedicate at least two months of their time to the internship to be considered.
-Internships typically involve work with one of the following databases:
+Generally, internships opportunities are provided to enhance students’ education in the field of shark biology.
+Applicants are asked to work a regular schedule and dedicate at least one month of their time to the internship to be considered.

 - Tyler Bowling, Program manager